 EDITA, 31, SWITZERLAND

 I've had devastating migraines for years.
 No treatment worked, until I tried a new drug in 2012.
-The headaches vanished, but the side effects were severe.
-I was always tired, lost weight, and my mental health deteriorated too.
-I struggled to cope with college and work.
-Cooking dinner became too much to deal with, and I panicked when I had to leave the house.
+The headaches vanished but the side effects were severe.
+I was always tired, lost weight and my mental health deteriorated too.
+I struggled to cope with university and work, cooking dinner became too much to deal with and I panicked when I had to leave the house.
 I felt like such a failure.

-Months into living like this, my roommate played me the albumKapitulation("surrender") by the German band Tocotronic.
-Listening to it, I heard them sing things like "plot against yourself" or "cancel everything."
+Months into living like this, my flatmate played me the albumKapitulation('Surrender) by the German band Tocotronic.
+Listening to it, I heard them sing things like "plot against yourself" or "cancel everything".
 That really stirred something in me.
 Shortly after that I was judged unfit to work and spent a few weeks at sea.
-I kept listening to the album, stopped taking the pills, read dozens of books, slept until noon, made little trips, and ate well.
-The headaches never returned—they were clearly stress-induced.
-I graduated, got a job, and now I am in a loving relationship that gave me a beautiful son.
-Taking the time to get over it myself was the hardest thing I ever had to do and what made me feel the most powerful too.
+I kept listening to the album, stopped taking the pills, read dozens of books, slept until noon, made little trips and ate well.
+The headaches never returned – they were clearly stress-induced.
+I graduated, got a job and now I am in a loving relationship that gave me a beautiful son.
+Taking the time to get over myself was the hardest thing I ever had to do, and what made me feel the most powerful too.